 Earlier this year, a 72-year-old former police officer named Joseph D’Angelo was arrested for a spate of rapes and murders attributed to the elusive Golden State Killer between 1976 and 1986.
 D’Angelo’s arrest has raised profound questions about ethical uses of DNA and how popular DNA testing and genealogical services can be used or misused without the user’s knowledge.
 Maria Armoudian speaks to Ellen Wright Clayton, Mark Rothstein, and Dennis McNevin about how DNA and other private data can be used and misused in law enforcement, healthcare and employment.

 Ellen Wright Clayton is a Professor of Law at the Vanderbilt University School of Law.
+She is an expert in law and genetics.

 Mark Rothstein is Chair of Law and Medicine and is the Founding Director of the Institute for Bioethics, Health Policy and Law at the University of Louisville School of Medicine.
+He is an expert in bioethics.

 Dennis McNevin is a Professor of Forensic Genetics in the Centre for Forensic Science at the University of Technology Sydney.
+He is an expert in forensic genetics and law.

-What prompted this particular panel was the news story about using DNA to track down the alleged Golden State Killer.
+Maria Armoudian: What prompted this particular panel was the news story about using DNA to track down the alleged Golden State Killer.
 And I thought that this opened up a whole range of implications both in the legal area, but also in the medical area, and the idea of discrimination based on DNA, and privacy concerns.
 I thought we should start with the use of DNA in law enforcement and see if we can understand how these are done.
 Dennis McNevin can you start us on this?

 Dennis McNevin: The traditional use of DNA for forensic investigations has involved simply looking at genetic markers that are good at identifying people.
 They have no other value, they tell us a very little about the individual.
 And if there is a match between crime scene evidence and an individual that is either on a database or a suspect, then that is very strong evidence linking an individual to the crime scene.
 However, that is not always the case and quite often there is no match and that lead will go nowhere otherwise.
 And so there is a big push to try and extract more information from that DNA to tell us more about the person who left that DNA behind.
 And obviously with the Golden State Killer we have seen instances where the DNA that has been retrieved from a crime scene has been used to tell us more about the donor of that DNA, and in this particular instance it has involved uploading genealogy directly to consumer websites where relatives have been identified.